Jacob489/MLFlow-CNN/README.md

 3. Save the file (CTRL + S)

 # 7 **Setup Kernel**
-1. While in your terminal with the activated conda environent (tf210) type:
+1. While in your terminal with the activated conda environment (tf210) type:

    ```
    pip install ipykernel